demisto/content/Packs/VMware/Integrations/VMware/README.md

 VMware vCenter server is a centralized management application that lets you manage virtual machines and ESXi hosts centrally.
-This integration was integrated and tested with version xx of VMware
+This integration was integrated and tested with version 7.03 of VMware

 ## Configure VMware on Cortex XSOAR